1608 Breakfast at Tiffany’s Cigar Box Purse

 This little Audrey Humadorable cigar box purse has been so very popular so I decided to bring her back!
 She gets scooped before I can blink!
 This oh so cute image of Audrey with her coffee to go and blowing a bubble gawking at the jewelry in the Tiffany’s window has been embellished with pearls and crystals.
-I used a beautiful teal (tiffy) blue and black, wooden Camacho cigar box.
+I used a beautiful teal (tiffy) blue and black, wooden Camacho Ecuador cigar box.
 These cigar boxes come with what they call a baby grand piano finish- 16 layers of lacquer!
-They are hard to find and expensive to purchase. ** Please note that the new version has a black front and (tiffy) blue sides not as pictured!
+They are hard to find and expensive to purchase.
 The beaded handle is made up of gold, black, pearl and gold beads and a light blue vegan leather tassel.
 I lined the inside with black velvet and black lace trim on the sides.
 The back of the upcycled cigar box purse has the original back velvet and the authentic Camacho scorpion logo remains on the inner lid.
 I flipped the cigar box so that the opening is now on the top and it has been given a gold three ball lock for security.
 Eight gold purse feet have been added to the back and bottom for protection.
 Gold corner protectors have also been added.
 Gold hardware has been attached to the sides so that you may add a strap that you already own.
 This makes these little cigar box purses of mine versatile in that they can be worn by the handle, over the shoulder or cross- body.
 I sell straps and gold and silver cross body chains too.
 The chain in the last photo is available, but not included.
-7 x 10 x 2.75” ** sizes will vary slightly.
+6.75x 10 x 2.5” ** sizes will vary slightly.
 THIS IS AN AUTHENTIC CIGAR BOX PURSE, SO SMALL FLAWS INFLICTED BY THE SMOKERS OF THE CIGARS ARE TO BE EXPECTED!
 They only add character and charm!
 Large flaws will be noted in the description.
 If you don’t like what you see, I can do custom cigar box purses and can include anything you like!- pictures of family members, pets, places- you name it!
 I always ship insured.
-Feel free to call me!
-813-655-8003- Home.
+Feel free to text or call 813-416-7071.
 Please sign up for email via this site to get in on sales and new products.
 Also please follow Humadorables by Susan on Facebook and Instagram. https://www.facebook.com/Humadorables/ https://www.instagram.com/humadorablesbysusan/

 Here is the link to purchase the chain.
 Use coupon code: SHIPCHAIN at check out to take shipping charges off of the chain when adding to a cigar box purse purchase and add in comments if you would like gold or silver. http://humadorablesbysusan.com/product/silver-gold-cross-body-chains/